phelps-sg/hadoopcryptoledger-plus/README.md

 # hadoopcryptoledger-plus

-Fork of ZuInnoTe/hadoopcryptoledger with additional functionality to compute block hashes and addresses as they appear in conventional block explorers.
+Fork of ZuInnoTe/hadoopcryptoledger enhanced with:

+- additional functionality to compute block hashes and addresses as they appear in conventional block explorers.
+- representation of unsigned 32-bit values, such as block nonce and time, with full range.

 In addition to providing the above features, this fork of the library aims to provide a simpler, cleaner API adhering to object-oriented design principles; in particular: